donovan-townes/TextScape/README.md

 ## Technical Challenges

-* Implementing the like feature
-* Implementing the comment feature
-* Implementing the edit profile feature
+* **Adopting TypeScript**: Transitioning and learning a new language added complexity to the development process.
+* **Angular's Framework**: Grasping the optimal usage of Angular components, modules, and services.
+* **Backend Communication**: Establishing a seamless connection between Django backend and Angular frontend.
+Overcame challenges related to CORS, crafting endpoints, and creating viewsets.
+* **Authentication**: Ensuring secure routes and user validation using Simple JWT.

-## Future Features
+## Future Enhancements

-* Bookmark posts
-* Search for posts by keyword
-* Share posts
+* Implement a real-time notification system.
+* Introduce a post bookmarking feature.
+* Add search functionality.
+* Enhanced styling options.
+* Integrate user profile images.

 ## Created By